 Chicken with Mustard Cream Sauce

-Chicken Cutlets with Mustard Cream Sauce is a quick and flavorful recipe, perfect when you need an easy weeknight meal.
+Chicken Cutlets with Mustard Cream Sauce is a quick and flavorful recipe, perfect when you need an easy weeknight meal in less than 20 minutes.
 It has a wonderful creaminess to it but isn’t too heavy!

 You can never have too many recipes for chicken, am I right?